BradMcDanel/cs-assignment-llm-analysis/README.md

 - I ran `python main.py --assignment-folder assignments/food-webs/ --output-folder results/food-webs` to get current results.
 The output failed twice and then the third time it passed all tests without further generation.

 ## TODO:
-1. Reduce the size of input for larger python files that cannot be pasted to the API
+1. Switch to a diffing approach instead of asking the model to generate all files each generation
-2. Switch to a diffing approach instead of asking the model to generate all files each generation
+  - Not sure this is a good idea any more.
+Seems like its better to just retry multiple times rather than trying to fix the output.